microsoft/Windows-AppConsult-PWALab/Manual/README.md

 ### Key concepts that will be used during the lab

 **Please note**.
 The following information are provided in case you're planning to follow this lab on your own or from home.
-If you are following this lab as part of a live training class, feel free to skip part and jump directly to the beginning of the first exercise.
+If you are following this lab as part of a live training class, feel free to skip it and jump directly to the beginning of the first exercise.
 These concepts, in fact, should have already be explained by the trainers of the lab before starting the practical exercises.

 #### Service Workers
 In the typical web workflow, when you visit a website there's a direct communication between the browser and Internet.
 The browser sends a bunch of HTTP requests to the server, which replies back with the requested resources.